-February 15 is National No One Eats Alone Day.
+February 14th is National No One Eats Alone Day.
 It’s a day to encourage kids at school to make friends during lunch.
-Luckily, we have our dogs around to show us how it’s done!
-Here are ten dogs who inspire us to eat with friends!
+Adults often don’t mind eating lunch alone.
+We forget how painful it can be for kids to eat lunch all by themselves and, sadly, it happens every single day.

 Check Out These Pups Eating With Furry Pals!